jirotubuyaki/ThunderBayesR/README.md

 ```

 This method calculates CRP Clustering.
 ・ data : a matrix of data for clustering.
-Rows is data $i$ and cols is dimensions of data.
+Rows is data i and cols is dimensions of data.
 ・ mu : numbers of center points of data.
 If data is 3 dim, a vector of 3 elements like "c(2,4,7)".
 ・ sigma : a number of data variance.
 ・ sigma_table : a number of table position variance.